Ridhwana/rails/guides/source/active_record_migrations.md

 ```

 Since the view only includes non-archived articles `(WHERE "BL_ARCH" = 'f')`,
-archiving an article causes it to disappear from the view—without needing to
+archiving an article causes it to disappear from the view, without needing to
 manually filter it out in your application code.

 #### Compatibility Notes